Generalized tonic–clonic seizure

-A generalized tonic–clonic seizure, or GTCS, previously known as a grand mal seizure, is a type of generalized seizure that produces bilateral, convulsive tonic and then clonic muscle contractions.
-Tonic-clonic seizures are the seizure type most commonly associated with epilepsy and seizures in general and the most common seizure associated with metabolic imbalances.
+A generalized tonic–clonic seizure, commonly known as a grand mal seizure or GTCS, is a type of generalized seizure that produces bilateral, convulsive tonic and clonic muscle contractions.
+Tonic–clonic seizures are the seizure type most commonly associated with epilepsy and seizures in general and the most common seizure associated with metabolic imbalances.
 It is a misconception that they are the sole type of seizure, as they are the main seizure type in approximately 10% of those with epilepsy.

-These seizures typically initiate abruptly with either a focal or generalized onset, the former being known as focal to bilateral tonic-clonic seizure.
-The seizure itself includes tonic (sustained) and then clonic (repetitive short) contractions.
-In some seizures, the tonic phase may be preceded by brief, arrhythmic muscle jerks (myoclonus), by a clonic phase or by an absence seizure.
-After the GTCS, there is an extended postictal state where the person is unresponsive and commonly sleeping with loud snoring.
+These seizures typically initiate abruptly with either a focal or generalized onset.
+A prodrome (a vague sense of impending seizure) may also be present before the seizure begins.
+The seizure itself includes both tonic and clonic contractions, with tonic contractions usually preceding clonic contractions.
+After these series of contractions, there is an extended postictal state where the person is unresponsive and commonly sleeping with loud snoring.
 There is usually pronounced confusion upon awakening.